- The Issue

-Ranchers pay $1.35 per Animal Unit Month (AUM) to graze their livestock on BLM and Forest Service lands.
+Tanchers pay $1.69 per Animal Unit Month (AUM) to graze their livestock on BLM and Forest Service lands.
 (An AUM is the amount of forage necessary to sustain 1 cow/calf pair, 1 horse or 5 sheep for a month.)
-The fee is the lowest allowable under law and is about 1/16th of market rate, thanks to our tax subsidies.
+The 2014 AUM fee was $1.35, the lowest allowable under law.
+These fees are about 1/16th of market rate, thanks to our tax subsidies.
 (The average monthly lease rate for grazing on private lands in 11 western states in 2011 was $16.80 per head, according to the Congressional Research Service.)

 BLM issues 17,869 permits to run livestock, authorizing a maximum of 12.5 million AUMs.
 The Forest Service issues 6,289 permits to livestock operators, authorizing a maximum of 8.5 million AUMs.
 That's a combined total of more than 24,158 permits and 21 million AUMs -- an equivalent of 1,750,000 cows or 8,750,000 sheep!

 By contrast the government has set a maximum allowable level of just 26,500 for wild horses and burros!